 Permanent Biennale Fixtures Include:

 The Bombay Beach Drive-In - an outdoor movie theatre featuring car shells, boats, and off-road vehicles newly renovated for Year 2 and gifted to the town as a year round cinema, but with curated film series during the Biennale.
-This year’s theme- Sea of Love: Monsters in the Water.
+Gifted to the town in 2016.

-The Bombay Beach Opera House - another dilapidated house transformed into a fully automated front-opening state-of-the-art performing arts space and gallery masterminded by artist James Ostrer.
-Prima ballerina, Maria Kotchekova of the SF Ballet will be performing at the Bombay Beach Opera House once again this year with a very special and unique presentation of Swan Lake.
+The Bombay Beach Opera House – A dilapidated house transformed into a state-of-the-art performing arts space masterminded by artist James Ostrer.
+Gifted to the town in 2017

 The Bombay Beach Banned Book Library - by Sandy White and Kenny Scharf.
 Gifted to the town in 2017

 *The Drive-In and Hermitage are run by locals during the year.
 Keys are held by members of the town, and anyone is allowed to set up a tour or schedule a screening.

 For more information, please contact : email@example.com